 Looking for NCERT Solutions for Class 11 Biology for Chapter 15 Plant Growth and Development?
 Your search ends here.
 We at BYJU’S have got you covered.
 NCERT Solutions are deemed to be the go-to resource for students following the latest term – II CBSE Syllabus 2021-22 and its guidelines.
 It is the apt study material for students who are looking for the most precise and accurate solutions to all the questions and is a completely reliable tool.

 We at BYJU’S offer NCERT Solutions for Class 11 which can be accessed readily and downloaded at students’ comfort.
-These solutions have been framed fervently with the sole aim of benefitting students for the second term exam preparations.
+The NCERT Solutions have been framed fervently with the sole aim of benefitting students for the second term exam preparations.
 Hence, extra attention has been taken to develop solutions by a team of experts having thorough subject knowledge.

 Access Answers to NCERT Class 11 Biology Chapter 15 – Plant Growth and Development

 1. Define growth, differentiation, development, dedifferentiation, development, redifferentiation, determinate growth, meristem and growth rate.

 Growth – It is an irreversible, permanent increase in the size of an organ or its parts or even of an individual cell.
 Growth is supplemented by metabolic activities taking place due to the energy.

 Differentiation – The cells derived from root apical and shoot-apical meristems and cambium differentiate and mature to perform specific functions.
 This act leading to maturation is termed as differentiation.

 Development – All the changes that an organisms goes through in its lifetime are called as development.

 Dedifferentiation – Plants which has lost the capacity to divide can regain the capacity under certain conditions.
 This phenomenon is called as dedifferentiation.
 Example – meristem formation

 Redifferentiation – Dedifferentiation produces cells that once again lose the capacity to divide but mature to perform specific functions are said to be redifferentiated.

 Determinate growth – Ability of a cell, tissue or organism to grow for a certain period is called determinate growth.
 In most of the plants growth is indefinite, where some plants grow to a certain level and then stop growing.

 Meristem – Plant tissue containing undifferentiated cells (meristematic cells) are called meristem.